vestrel00/contacts-android/docs/dev-notes.md

 For more info on Contact display name resolution, read the **Contact Display Name and Default Name Rows** section.

-> Note that display name resolution is different for APIs below 21 (pre-lollipop).
+> ℹ️ Display name resolution is different for APIs below 21 (pre-lollipop).

 The display name of the RawContacts remain the same.